-- Pricing hierarchy order, which controls the order the system searches for adjustments in the adjustment detail. - Adjustment controls, such as whether the adjustment will print on invoices; whether it is for basket or order repricing; or whether it is an override price based on quantity, amount, or weight. - General ledger account offset, through the use of automatic accounting instructions (AAIs).
+- Pricing hierarchy order, which controls the order the system searches for adjustments in the adjustment detail. - Adjustment controls, such as whether the system prints adjustment on invoices; whether it is for basket or order repricing; or whether it is an override price based on quantity, amount, or weight. - General ledger account offset by using automatic accounting instructions (AAIs).